GALLEX

 GALLEX or Gallium Experiment was a radiochemical neutrino detection experiment that ran between 1991 and 1997 at the Laboratori Nazionali del Gran Sasso (LNGS).
 This project was performed by an international collaboration of French, German, Italian, Israeli, Polish and American scientists led by the Max-Planck-Institut für Kernphysik Heidelberg.
 After brief interruption, the experiment was continued under a new name GNO (Gallium Neutrino Observatory) from May 1998 to April 2003.

 It was designed to detect solar neutrinos and prove theories related to the Sun's energy creation mechanism.
 Before this experiment (and the SAGE experiment that ran concurrently), there had been no observation of low energy solar neutrinos.

 Location

-The experiment's main components, the tank and the counters, were located in the underground astrophysical laboratory Laboratori Nazionali del Gran Sasso in the Italian Abruzzo province, near L'Aquila, and situated inside the 2912-metre-high Gran Sasso mountain.
+The experiment's main components, the tank and the counters, were located in the underground astrophysical laboratory Laboratori Nazionali del Gran Sasso in the Italian Abruzzo region, near L'Aquila, and situated inside the 2912-metre-high Gran Sasso mountain.
 Its place under a depth of rock equivalent of 3200 metres of water was important to shield from cosmic rays.
 This laboratory is accessible by a highway A-24, which runs through the mountain.